 But, it is still far better to store your mushrooms in colder areas than at room temperature.
 The fridge will also help delay bacterial growth that can cause slime and rot.

-Mushrooms should never be kept inside an airtight container or bag (we love these ones on Amazon because they allow produce on the bottom to breathe while remaining airtight).
+Mushrooms should never be kept inside an airtight container or bag.
 This is why all of their packets have large holes in them.

 This allows the mushrooms to breathe.
 It also helps prevent condensation from forming inside the container, which in turn speeds up the deterioration.